-Logo for NNM (Nemo Nisi Mors) Elvira, July 2011 (Photo: Anders Gustafson) Logo for NNM (Nemo Nisi Mors)
+Logo for NNM (Nemo Nisi Mors) Lake Runn, December 2008 (Photo: Anders Gustafson) Logo for NNM (Nemo Nisi Mors)

 What is the unit circle?
 What are the relations between the unit circle and trigonometric functions?
 What about Pythagoras?